Heart disease is the leading cause of death in American women. What a woman eats and her lifestyle choices play a big part in her heart health.

 Other Risk Factors

-While you can change what you eat and whether you exercise, there are some risk factors for heart disease you cannot change.
+While you can change what you eat and whether you stay physically active, there are some risk factors for heart disease you cannot change.
 These include:

 - Aging: As women get older, their risk for heart disease goes up.